Abbé Pierre: 1949: the origin

 Emmaus (Emmaüs in French) was started in 1949.
 Its name is a reference to a village in Palestine appearing in the Gospel of Luke, where two disciples extended hospitality to Jesus just after his resurrection without recognizing him.
 In that way, Emmaus's mission is to help poor and homeless people.
 It is a secular organization.
 In 1950 the first community of Emmaus companions was created in Neuilly-Plaisance close to Paris in France.
 The Emmaus community raises funds for the construction of housing by selling used goods.
 "Emmaus, it's a little like the wheelbarrow, the shovels and the pickaxes coming before the banners.
 A sort of social fuel derived from salvaging defeating men".

-There were initial difficulties raising funds, so in 1952, Abbé Pierre decided to be a contestant on the Radio Luxembourg game show Quitte ou double (Double or Nothing) for the prize money; he ended up winning 256,000 francs.

 Winter 1954: "Uprising of kindness"

 Grouès became famous during the extremely cold winter of 1954 in France, when homeless people were dying in the streets.
 Following the failure of the projected law on lodgings, he gave a well-remembered speech on Radio Luxembourg on 1 February 1954, and asked Le Figaro, a conservative newspaper, to publish his call, in which he stated soberly that "a woman froze to death tonight at 3:00 AM, on the pavement of Sebastopol Boulevard, clutching the eviction notice which the day before had made her homeless".
 He went on to describe the drama of homeless life, claiming that in "every town in France, in every quarter of Paris" ministry was needed based on "these simple words: 'If you suffer, whoever you are, enter, eat, sleep, recover hope, here you are loved.

 The next morning, the press wrote of an "uprising of kindness" (insurrection de la bonté) and the now-famous call for help ended up raising 500 million francs in donations (Charlie Chaplin gave 2 million).
 This enormous amount was totally unexpected; telephone operators and the postal service were overwhelmed, and owing to the volume of donations, several weeks were needed just to sort them, distribute them, and find a place to stock them throughout the country.
 Moreover, this call attracted volunteers from all over the country to help them, including wealthy bourgeoises who were emotionally shaken by the Abbé's call: first to do the redistribution, but then to duplicate the effort all around France.
 Quite quickly, Grouès had to organise his movement by creating the Emmaus communities on 23 March 1954.